aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/epub-converter/convert-epub-to-pdf/_index.md

 ## **SDK Examples of EPUB to PDF Conversion**

 A widespread use case for Aspose.HTML Cloud SDK functions is file processing and converting.
-Cloud SDK allows you to fetch an EPUB document from storage location by its name or a local file on your drive, convert it to a specified format and save it to the storage or a local drive.
+Cloud SDK allows you to fetch an EPUB document from a storage location by its name or a local file on your drive, convert it to a specified format and save it to the storage or a local drive.
 The following code examples demonstrate how to convert EPUB to PDF for different cases using available SDKs.

 ### **Example 1.**  Convert an EPUB file from the storage to PDF and save the result to the storage